Read This First

 Prompt 4: Elaborate on the threshold of nomological density required to establish a grammatical structure as canonical.

-The central claim is this: Nomological density is a concept that describes the process by which a grammatical usage becomes sufficiently widespread and accepted within a language community to be considered a rule.
+In plain terms: Nomological density is a concept that describes the process by which a grammatical usage becomes sufficiently widespread and accepted within a language community to be considered a rule.

 Frequency and Distribution